 My research focuses on the performance of the work of Shakespeare and his contemporaries on the modern stage and on screen.
 My particular research interests include theories of the audience, space, popular culture, parody, adaptation, and comedy, and I am as interested in ‘Shakespeare’ as a 20th- and 21st-century cultural phenomenon as I am in Shakespeare the dramatist.
-I am currently working on a practical research project with Dr Andy Kesson ( University of Kent ) and The Pantaloons, and am in the final stages of a book on The Audience for Palgrave’s Shakespeare in Practice series.
+I am currently working on a practical research project with Dr Andy Kesson ( University of Kent ) and The Pantaloons, and have just completed a book about spectatorship for Palgrave’s Shakespeare in Practice series.
 I regularly lead practical workshops on Shakespeare at conferences and elsewhere.

 Recent publications include:

-- Shakespeare and Audience in Practice (Palgrave MacMillan, forthcoming 2013)
+- Shakespeare and Audience in Practice (Palgrave MacMillan, 2013)

-‘The Impact of New Forms of Public Performance’ in Digital Shakespeare: A Shifting Landscape (eds Carson & Kirwan, Cambridge University Press, forthcoming 2013)
+‘The Impact of New Forms of Public Performance’ in Shakespeare and the Digital World (eds Carson & Kirwan, Cambridge University Press, forthcoming 2014)

 - ‘Touch and Taboo in Rah-e-Sabz’ The Comedy of Errors’ in Shakespeare Beyond English (eds Bennett & Carson, Cambridge University Press, 2013)